jg-rp/python-pest/docs/index.md

 ### Code generation

 So far we've parsed input text directly from a grammar tree (the `Parser` instance), but you can also generate a Python module with `Parser.generate()`.
-This is something you'd do only once after updating your grammar.
+This is something you'd do once after modifying your grammar.

 TODO: Show how to do this with the CLI - once I've written it.